 Use this fun and creative lesson around Halloween to help kids shine the light of Jesus.
+Find more great Sunday school lessons to help kids grow in their faith.

 - The Good, Bad, and Ugly — (Supplies: Bible, newsprint, tape, and markers.)
 Tape the newsprint to the wall.
 Say: At Halloween, some people think of darkness, night, and spooky things.
 I know you’ve seen store displays that are dark and yucky.
 Some people like to dress up in dark and spooky costumes, and other people like to dress up and pretend in nice costumes.
 Let’s make lists of costumes and put them under two categories: darkness and light.
 Name a costume for me, and we’ll decide which list to put it on.
 Write kids’ answers on the newsprint.When the lists are complete, ask: Which costume list honors God?
 Which costumes would Jesus want us to wear?
 Read aloud John 1:1-9.
 Ask: What does the Bible say about God’s light? about the darkness?
 How are these verses like or unlike what happens at Halloween?Say: At Halloween, our choice of dress up costumes and the things we pretend and play can honor God, the God of Light.